Keep your cash safe and secure with one of these top cash registers for small businesses

-A cash register is a one-time purchase.
+Cash registers are more affordable.
 You can pick up a basic Casio or Sam4S register for $100.
-Compare that with the $400 you’d spend on entry level POS hardware, and it’s easy to see why some businesses still haven’t upgraded.
+Compare that with the $400 you’d spend on entry-level POS hardware, and it’s easy to see why some businesses still haven’t upgraded.

 POS solutions use a Software as a Service (SaaS) subscription model, which means you pay your supplier a monthly fee to be able to actually use the system.
 When you add up hardware and subscription fees, you end up paying more for a POS system over ten years than you do for a cash register.

-That said, modern POS systems offer more than just a safe place to store cash.
-Here are the reasons why a POS system might be a smarter choice.
+Modern POS systems offer more than just a safe place to store cash.
+There are several reasons why a POS system might be a smarter choice.

-Tracking inventory used to be the most manual (and boring) part of your job.
-Modern POS software can actually do most of the work for you.
+Inventory management used to be the most manual (and boring) part of your job, but modern POS software can actually do most of the work for you.
 You can set your system up to send low-stock alerts to your phone when supplies of a particular ingredient or product line are running low.

-Another feature of some POS systems is employee time tracking software.
-Staff can clock in and out directly through terminals, which means they spend less time on admin and more time doing what they do best.
-High end systems even let you run individual performance reports so you can make informed decisions about staff training and task allocation.
+Another useful feature of some POS systems is staff management.
+Using built-in time tracking software, employees can clock in and out directly through terminals, which means they spend less time on admin and more time doing what they do best.
+High-end systems even let you run individual performance reports so you can make informed decisions about staff training and task allocation.

 |Cash Registers vs POS Systems: Which is Best for Me?|